cctbx/cctbx_project/xfel/merging/application/modify/README.md

 ## Installation notes

 User, please treat this as an alpha testing situation with bugs and additional use cases reported to @nksauter.
-The following are keys points for getting things to run:
+The following are key points for getting things to run:

 1. Please use a conda build using the xfel code target.
 2. This code is only available on the [merge_polar](https://github.com/cctbx/cctbx_project/tree/merge_polar) branch of cctbx_project.